justiceevan/proshop_django/README.md

-# Proshop Ecommerce Web App
+# Proshop API

-Proshop is a fake ecommerce web application built with Django and React.
-I repeat, it's a fake application so don't try buying anything using your real credit card.
+Proshop API is a RESTful API built with Django and Django REST Framework.
+It is the backend for the [Proshop](https://proshop-eshop.web.app/).
+Check out the [frontend repository](https://github.com/justicenyaga/proshop) for more details.

 The project was inspired by [Dennis Ivanov](https://www.dennisivy.com/) and [Brad Traversy](https://www.traversymedia.com/).
-I followed their tutorial on udemy [Django with React | An Ecommerce Website](https://www.udemy.com/course/django-with-react-an-ecommerce-website/) and added my own features to the project.
-Added features include:
+I followed their tutorial on udemy [Django with React | An Ecommerce Website](https://www.udemy.com/course/django-with-react-an-ecommerce-website/).
+I made some changes to the project to make it more interesting and to learn more about Django and React.

-- Improved the UI
-- Add filter feature
-- Add Hot categories - Most viewed products
-- Add product pagination
-- Improve user authentication - Email verification, Social authentication

-(Ran out of credits on Azure so the app is currently down) The application is hosted on Azure and can be accessed through this [link](https://pro-eshop.azurewebsites.net/)
+The API is hosted on Azure and can be accessed through this [link](https://proshop-eshop.azurewebsites.net/).
+The link will take you to the API home page which contains the various endpoints.
+A more detailed documentation will be provided soon.

 ## Features

-The application has most of the features you would expect to find in an ecommerce web application.
+The API has most of the features you would expect to find in an ecommerce web application.
 Some of the features include:

 - User authentication
 - Product reviews and ratings
 - Product search feature
-- Hot categories - Most viewed products
-- Product pagination
-- Product filtering based on - Category, Price, Rating, Brand
-- Shopping cart
-- Checkout process (shipping, payment method, etc)
-- Order history
+- Making and managing orders
 - Admin product management
 - Admin user management
 - Admin order details page
-- Mark orders as delivered option
-- Checkout with PayPal
+- PayPal integration

 ## Technologies